dreammall-earth/dreammall.earth/README.md

 To be able to build this project you need `nodejs`, `npm` and optional `docker`.

-The project sets up an apollo express server.
+The project sets up an apollo server.
 It uses `type-graphql`.

 ## Commands